 Consult the Experts at Diamond Banc

 When in doubt, we are always here to help!
 Diamond Banc is happy to help you sort through your jewelry box to evaluate the value of your items.
-Give us a call today at 813-367-3372 for a private, in-office, appointment so we can assess your jewelry in person.
-There is never any obligation to sell your pieces and Diamond Banc pays some of the highest prices in Florida!
+Give us a call today at 813-609-4331 for a private, in-office, appointment so we can assess your jewelry in person.
+There is never any obligation to sell your jewelry and Diamond Banc pays some of the highest prices in the nation!
 We even take your BROKEN jewelry.
-You can also swing by our office located in front of the International Plaza Mall; 2202 North Westshore Blvd, Suite 200, Tampa FL, 33607.